CottageLabs/invenio-notify/docs_sphinx/inbox_api.rst

 - ``type``: Notification type (see supported types below)
 - ``actor.id``: **URL identifying the service or organization** sending the notification.
-This ID must be defined and configured in the Reviewer's admin page, where administrators manage approved reviewers and endorsers.
+This ID must be defined and configured in the Actor's admin page, where administrators manage approved actors and endorsers.

 - ``context.id``: The complete **URL of the target record's landing page** in the repository (the record being reviewed or endorsed).